Skip to main content

 Sharma, M., Cortes-Cruz, M., Ahern, K.R., McMullen, M., Brutnell, T.P., and Chopra, S. (2011).
 Identification of the Pr1 Gene Product Completes the Anthocyanin Biosynthesis Pathway of Maize.
 Genetics 188, 69-79.

-This page titled 1.10: Genetic Pathways is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Marjorie Hanneman, Walter Suza, Donald Lee, Philip Becraft, & Philip Becraft (Iowa State University Digital Press) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.10: Genetic Pathways is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Marjorie Hanneman, Walter Suza, Donald Lee, Philip Becraft, & Philip Becraft (Iowa State University Digital Press) via source content that was edited to the style and standards of the LibreTexts platform.